Hello and welcome to my NameCheap WordPress Shared Hosting Review.

 It was founded as a domain name registrar in 2000 and is accredited by the International Corporation of Assigned Names and Numbers (ICANN).

-NameCheap offers a range of other services, apart from domain name registration, including web hosting (which WordPress is compatible), website builder, email, SSLs, and features a 24-hour support team.
+NameCheap offers a range of other services, apart from domain name registration, including web hosting (which WordPress is compatible with), website builder, email, SSLs, and features a 24-hour support team.

 This review is on NameCheap’s capacity as a web hosting service provider and not as a domain name registrar because a lot of experienced and aspiring internet entrepreneurs have shown curiosity about the quality of its hosting services.